cassiopeian/magic-eight-ball/README.md

  + generate random numbers, using the `Math.random()` method
  + utilize an `if/else` or a `switch` statement, to create a control flow

+ I expanded the scope of the assignment, beyond the console, and designed an Etch A Sketch input and a two-sided eight ball for the output.
+To round out the retro toy theme, I also created a grungy Rubik’s Cube pattern for the background.

 ## Tech Specs

  Magic Eight Ball was built with jQuery version 3.4.1.